deamorim2/sdbs/EN-US/schemas.rst

 By default, every role in Oracle is given a personal schema.
 This is a nice practice to use for PostgreSQL users too, and is easy to replicate using PostgreSQL roles, schemas, and search paths.

-Create a new user with table creation privileges (see :ref:`security` for information about the ``postgis_writer`` role), then create a schema with that user as the authorization:
+Create a new user with table creation privileges (see `security` for information about the ``postgis_writer`` role), then create a schema with that user as the authorization:

 .. code-block:: sql